 Parkinson disease is the second most common degenerative disorder of the central nervous system after Alzheimer disease.
 It affects

-It commonly begins between the ages of 50 and 79.
-Rarely, Parkinson disease occurs in children or adolescents.
+Parkinson disease commonly begins between the ages of 50 and 79.
+Rarely, it occurs in children or adolescents.

 In Parkinson disease, nerve cells in part of the basal ganglia (called the substantia nigra) degenerate.

 When nerve cells in the basal ganglia degenerate, they produce less dopamine, and the number of connections between nerve cells in the basal ganglia decreases.
-As a result, the basal ganglia cannot smooth out movements as they normally do, leading to tremor, loss of coordination, slow movement (bradykinesia), a tendency to move less (hypokinesia), and problems with posture and walking, and some loss of coordination.
+As a result, the basal ganglia cannot control muscle movement as they normally do, leading to tremor, slow movement (bradykinesia), a tendency to move less (hypokinesia), problems with posture and walking, and some loss of coordination.

 Locating the Basal Ganglia

 The basal ganglia are collections of nerve cells located deep within the brain.
 They include the following: